Learning Abroad Center

 View the Course list for a complete list of classes offered.

 You may also take classes at la Universidad de Castilla la Mancha for an additional cost.
 Courses are available in environmental science, sport science, history, art history, philosophy, psychology, geography and other areas.
 There is an additional fee to enroll in courses at the university.
-Students should also plan to stay beyond the official end date of the program as the university term ends after the program end date.
+You should also plan to stay beyond the official end date of the program, as the university term ends after the program end date.

-University of Minnesota students could complete 4 courses towards a Spanish Studies minor in one semester of study in Toledo.
+University of Minnesota students can complete 4 courses towards a Spanish Studies minor in one semester of study in Toledo.
 Most courses in Toledo count toward requirements for the Spanish major.
 Contact the Spanish and Portuguese Studies Advising office for more information.

 May Session